 We repeatedly have to bring our wandering mind back to the present moment -attempting to lightly focus the mind on the meditation or form, and let go of the 'red dust' (affairs of the world / our daily life) which occupy our minds 99% of the day.

 We have to learn to take control back from the monkey mind.
 This playful monkey wants to scamper & dart from one thing to another, before we have even had time to fully take in what's before us.
 'Oh look at this, no, look at that!'
+This is how we have lived our life until now, so it's going to take a while to change that.
+Practice.

 For example: Before we have finished eating our breakfast we may have made a phone call, watched the news, had an argument, compiled a to do list for the day or checked our emails.
 Monkey, monkey, monkey!